dstmnaki/prop_pickup_enhanced/README.md

 If you have a prop protection addon, this *should* support CPPI system Permissions are behind CPPICanPickup, so anyone you have given +USE perms should be able to move your props

+SWEP controls:
+Mouse 1 (Hold) - Grab onto a prop

+The swep can be found in "Other" category

 More settings in Utilities -> Admin -> Prop Pickup Enhanced

 Convars:
-sv_peEnabled 0/1                --- Enable Prop Pickup Enhanced (Default 1)
+sv_peEnabled 0/1/2              --- Prop Pickup Mode Disabled/Enabled/SWEP only (Default 1)
 sv_peMaxGrabDistance 50-100     --- How far players should be able to grab props from (Default 75) sv_peMaxWeight 10-50            --- The heavier a prop is compared to this, the harder it is to move it (Default 20)